-Management and system designers should consult with the Compliance Officer during the development and implementation stages of branchless banking products and services.
+Management of the FIs and system designers should consult with the Compliance Officer during the development and implementation stages of branchless banking products and services.
 This level of involvement will help decrease bank's compliance risk and may prevent the need to delay deployment or redesign programs that do not meet regulatory requirements.